Max Muncy Player Props: Dodgers vs. Reds

 Max Muncy At The Plate

-- Among the qualified batters in baseball, his batting average ranks 143rd, his on-base percentage ranks 76th, and he is 39th in the league in slugging.
+- Among qualifying batters in baseball, he ranks 144th in batting average, 71st in on-base percentage, and 24th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.